thekontinet/skulmina/README.md

 ```bash
 npm run dev
 ```

+### TODOs

+- admins can "create", "edit" and "delete" account for teachers and students
+- admins can "create", "edit" and "delete" courses
+- admins can assign courses to teachers
+- admins can enroll student into a course
+- teachers can "create", "edit" and "delete" quiz
+- teachers can add question to quiz
+- teachers can "create", "edit" and "delete" questions
+- studednts can take quiz
+- students can submit quiz
+- students can review attempted quiz

 This will start the development server, and you can access the application in your web browser at `http://localhost:3000`.